Timothy Woods

-I’ve been into bodybuilding ever since my senior year in high school, and working on maximizing performance levels through fitness plans and diet has always been something that interested me.
+I’ve been into bodybuilding since my senior year in high school, and working on maximizing performance levels through fitness plans and a carnivore diet has always interested me.

 After many years of trial and error, I have focused on keto and carnivore bodybuilding diets in alternating cycles.
-The results I’ve achieved are quite amazing, especially in the bulking phase, and despite health warnings, I’ve never felt and looked better.
+The results I’ve achieved are pretty impressive, especially in the bulking phase, and despite health warnings, I’ve never felt and looked better.

-So, I decided to publish all that research and experience so you can answer the popular question.
+I decided to publish all my findings and experience so you can answer your concerns regarding the carnivore diet and bodybuilding.

-Now, you obviously will have to have some very intense workouts and strength training program in place, but if you’re really looking to bulk up, then you have to pay a lot of attention to what and how much you eat.
+Now, you obviously will need very intense workouts and strength training programs in place, but if you’re really looking to bulk up, then you have to pay a lot of attention to what and how much you eat.

 Here are some simple tips to give yourself an advantage.